 If I could have someone cook for me every day, it’d likely be Sarah with her easy and contemporary farm-to-table cooking that’s more provocative than precious.
-Her latest cookbook, Feast Cookbook is on point and, to show you what I mean, I'm sharing these Pea Guacamole and Seared Halloumi Soft Tacos.
+Her latest cookbook, Feast Cookbook is on point and, to show you what I mean, I’m sharing this Pea Guacamole and Seared Halloumi Soft Tacos recipe.

 I wanted to share this recipe because it proves my theory that Sarah is a California girl who got separated from the Golden State at birth.
 True, her midwest and New York roots are the basis for her cooking but there are these bright as sunshine recipes of hers like these Pea Guacamole and Seared Halloumi Soft Tacos that instantly transport me.

 Pea Guacamole and Seared Halloumi Soft Tacos Recipe

 - 1 pint grape or cherry tomatoes halved